CROFT: A scalable three-dimensional parallel Fast Fourier Transform (FFT) implementation for High Performance Clusters: Implementation and verification

 \section{Implementation and verification}

 The above mentioned algorithm (Section 4.1) is implemented in CROFT library to calculate parallel 3D FFT using pencil decomposition.
-The implementation is done in C using MPI+OpenMP hybrid programming model for double precision complex data.
-This implementation considers the dimensions of actual 3D matrix as $N_x$ , $N_y$ and $N_z$, where $N_x = N_y = N_z$ and is equal to $2^{n}$ for any integer $n$.
+The implementation is done in C using MPI along with threads for double precision complex data.
+This implementation considers the dimensions of the actual 3D matrix as $N_x$ , $N_y$ and $N_z$, where $N_x = N_y = N_z$ and is equal to $2^{n}$ for any integer $n$.
 We have discussed the implementation of forward transform in this paper.
 The backward transform can be obtained by reversing the steps in the algorithm.